-For a glossary of commonly used Māori concepts, words and phrases commonly seen in Marsden Fund proposals, please see Appendix II.
+For a glossary of Māori concepts, words and phrases commonly seen in Marsden Fund proposals, please see Appendix II.

-There is no prescribed maximum or minimum length for this section, although note that very short (e.g. single sentence) answers are of limited use to the panel.
+There is no prescribed maximum or minimum length for Section 1, although very short (e.g. only one or two sentence) answers are of limited use to Council.
 For guidance, the average word count varies between 200-450 words.